gudzenkov/mlfinlab-research/README.md

 ### Advances in Financial Machine Learning

+#### Backtesting.ipynb

+This notebook provides a comprehensive overview of backtesting methodologies for trading strategies.
+It covers fundamental concepts of backtesting, common pitfalls to avoid, and best practices for realistic performance evaluation.
+The notebook demonstrates how to properly account for transaction costs, slippage, and market impact when evaluating strategy performance.

 #### Chapter14_BacktestStatistics.ipynb

 This notebook covers some of the statistics that are used for understanding the characteristics of a strategy related to levels of risk and return.
 It also provides tools to test if the strategy satisfies desired profitability benchmarks (Sharpe ratio in particular).
 Statistics in this chapter cover the following topics: